yuzhang03/yuzhang03.github.io/_pages/about.md

 Recent News
 ======
+* 09/2021: One paper got accepted to IEEE Journal of Biomedical and Health Informatics.
 * 04/2021: One paper got accepted to CVPR NTIRE Workshop.
 * 12/2020: Succesfully defended the PhD proposal!
 * 10/2020: One paper got accepted to a NeurIPS workshop.